lagom/lagom/docs/manual/java/guide/services/Test.md

 ## How to test PersistentEntity

-[[Persistent Entities|PersistentEntity]] can be used in the service tests described above.
+[[Persistent Entities|PersistentEntity#unit-testing]] can be used in the service tests described above.
 In addition to that you should write unit tests using the [PersistentEntityTestDriver](api/index.html?com/lightbend/lagom/javadsl/testkit/PersistentEntityTestDriver.html), which will run the `PersistentEntity` without using a database.

 This is described in the documentation of [[Persistent Entity|PersistentEntity#Unit-Testing]]